 5.2 Accepted File Formats

-Authors must use the Microsoft Word template available on our website to prepare their manuscript.
+To prepare any manuscript, authors must use the Microsoft Word template available on our website.
 If this requirement presents a problem, please contact the Editorial Office (JBRHA@biolifesas.org).
-Accepted file formats are:
+Accepted file formats are as follows:

-Supplementary Materials: These materials may be in any format, but it is recommended that authors use common, non-proprietary formats where possible (see below Link to 11.
-Special Issues & Supplements Policy for further details).
+• Supplementary Materials: These materials may be in any format, but it is recommended that authors use common, non-proprietary formats where possible.

 6. Copyright/Open Access

-Manuscripts which submitted from 1 June 2022 and accepted after peer review will be published in JBRHA with open access under the CC BY 4.0 license.
+Manuscripts which submitted from 1 June 2022 and accepted after peer review are published in JBRHA with open access under the CC BY 4.0 license.
 The copyright is retained by the author(s).

 JBRHA will insert the following note on the first page of the published text: